 - A standard is a set of obligatory rules that support the security policy.

-- A security baseline is the threshold that all the systems in the organization must comply with.
+- A security baseline is a threshold that all the systems in the organization must comply with.

 - A guideline is a set of flexible recommendations and best practices.